valentinlauret/valentinlauret.github.io/authors/admin/_index.md

 #- Principal Investigators
 ---

-I'm a Postdoc working for integrating spatial data into population modeling at the Center for Evolutionary and Functional Ecology ([CEFE - CNRS](https://www.cefe.cnrs.fr/en/)) supervised by [Aurélien Besnard](https://www.cefe.cnrs.fr/fr/actus/44-french/recherche/bc/bev/291-aurelien-besnard) as a member of [Human-Animal Interaction group](https://human-animal-interactions.github.io/).
-I'm onboard the Migralion project, an ambituous research program funded by the [French Biodiversity Office](https://ofb.gouv.fr/en) aiming at studying birds & bats migration in the Gulf of Lion (Northwestern Mediterranean Sea).
-I'm in charge of developing population models integrating telemetry, count, and ringing data.
+I'm a *Juan de la Cierva 2022* postdoc at the Institute for Game and Wildlife Research ([IREC - CSIC - UCLM](https://www.irec.es/en/)) working with [Beatriz Arroyo](https://irec.es/en/commitment/detail/brook-lopez-beatriz/) and [Miguel Delibes-Mateos](https://mdelibesmateos.wixsite.com/mdelibesmateos).
+I'm ongoing various projects that aimed at investigating the human dimensions of social conflicts associated with wildlife.
+In particular, I'm interested in the construction of ecological knowledge and its legitimacy for biodiversity decision-making, adopting a reflexive posture about the quantification of biodiversity through statistical models.

 Overall, my research focuses on applied biodiversity conservation, with a particular interest in interdisciplinary approaches using statistical ecology and social sciences to work with wildlife managers and stakeholders to inform public policies.

+{{< icon name="arrow-alt-circle-right" pack="fas" >}} You can download my [CV](/pubs/CV.pdf)

-Please, do not hesitate to [contact me](mailto:valentin.lauret@ens-lyon.fr) for any question or information ! :left_arrow: :postbox:
+Please, do not hesitate to [contact me](mailto:valentin.lauret@uclm.es) for any question or information ! :left_arrow: :postbox:

 _All photos credits are mine_